SirWojtek/CryptoGit/README.md

 By default encryption is set for *.cpp and *.hpp files.
 To change it open _git-init-crypto_ and edit lines:
 ```
 echo "*.cpp filter=aes diff=aes" >> $GIT_ATTRIBUTES
 echo "*.hpp filter=aes diff=aes" >> $GIT_ATTRIBUTES
 ```
 You can add/remove additional extensions by manipulating these lines.
 Don't forget to install plugin again after editing file.

+You can remove plugin by `make clean` command.
+If you used PREFIX you must also type it for uninstall command.